MicroFocus/ux-ias/DEVELOPER.md

 1. Build and test changes locally.

 2. Increment the version number of ux-ias in the package.json file.
-You can do this using "npm --no-git-tag-version version" if desired.
+You can do this using `npm --no-git-tag-version version x.x.x` if desired.
 Push the changes to your fork of the repository.

 3. Build using Travis-CI on your fork of the repository.
 If you haven't already, enable the build by turning on the slider for your fork of ux-ias on your Travis-CI account.
 Then builds should start automatically.
 You can also